OdogwuSaina/recipe-page-main/style-guide.md

 - Weights: 400, 600, 700

 > 💎 [Upgrade to Pro](https://www.frontendmentor.io/pro?ref=style-guide) for design file access to see all design details and get hands-on experience using a professional workflow with tools like Figma.
 The design file for this challenge also includes a design system and tablet layout to help you build a more accurate solution faster.

+// <uniquifier>: Use a unique and descriptive class name
+// <weight>: Use a value from 100 to 900

+.outfit-<uniquifier> {
+  font-family: "Outfit", system-ui;
+  font-optical-sizing: auto;
+  font-weight: <weight>;
+  font-style: normal;
+}

+.young-serif-regular {
+  font-family: "Young Serif", system-ui;
+  font-weight: 400;
+  font-style: normal;
+}